 Small business providers and sole proprietors can set up a HSA as an alternative to group health plan or to supplement it.
 Eligible medical expenses are paid in full up to the prescribed limit, and there is none of the co-payments and deductibles that group plans usually have.

-The employer can write off the health spending accounts expenditure as business expenses and save tax, while member employees receive the employee benefits of their choice, 100 percent tax-free.
+The employer can write off the health spending account expenditure as business expenses and save on taxes, while member employees receive the employee benefits of their choice, 100 percent tax-free.

-HSAs are ideal for covering regular, routine medical and dental expenses, like dental care, prescriptions, new eyeglasses, and more.
-If you have any more questions, please feel free to contact a licensed insurance advisor at Dundas Life that can guide you with more information.
+As mentioned by Canada Revenue Agency, HSAs are ideal for covering regular, routine medical expense and dental expenses, like dental care, prescriptions, new eyeglasses, and more.
+In other words, you will be able to get health and dental benefits with HSA.
+If you have any more questions, please feel free to contact a licensed insurance advisor at Dundas Life who can guide you with more information.

 Get a quote in minutes